nuclio/nuclio/docs/reference/runtimes/nodejs/nodejs-reference.md

 # NodeJS Reference

-This document describes NodeJS-specific build and deploy configurations.
+This document describes the specific NodeJS build and deploy configurations.

 ## Function and handler